Luca-Landri/memory-game/README.md

 ## DESCRIPTION
 > In this school project it was required to create a functioning memory with a flipping animation
+> P.S the teacher got me 10 for this :slightly_smiling_face:

 ## STACK :space_invader:
 This is an only front-end app with a JS framework